alphabetically (on a 5 point system).........

 Traveling up Route 6 to Provincetown and gazing out on the neighboring towns of Wellfleet and Truro, I had convinced myself that there really was no good reason to venture out of Ptown for a good meal.
 Yes, I’ve been to Moby Dick’s and thoroughly enjoyed it (see separate review) but I was sure that little else existed of appeal.

 In Truro, hidden a half mile off the main road lies Blackfish restaurant.
-And for people spending their days and nights in Ptown, I do suggest you do the tuck and roll down Route 6 and get yourself here.
-Everything about it spells professionalism.
+And for people spending their days and nights in Ptown, I suggest that you get there because (spoiler alert !), Blackfish is the best thing in the PTW (Ptown, Truro, Wellfleet) area.

 After entering the restaurant to what is a rather nondescript waiting area and bar, the first dining room is more likeable and has a rather tavern-like ambience.
 Deeper into the restaurant a more garden-like room is revealed, my preference being for the latter.